 Students will study the normal anatomy and physiology of the urinary tract, central nervous system and body cavities.
 They learn cytomorphology of benign and malignant conditions of these organs/sites.

-CT 4111 Theory and Practice of Cytopreparatory Techniques II (1 semester credit hour)
+CT 4111 Theory and Practice of Cytopreparatory Techniques II (1 SCH)

 The course consists of the advanced study and practice of techniques used for handling specimen preparation, fixation and staining of specimens for cytological study including compliance with laboratory safety and biohazard precautions.
 Special techniques include Thin-Prep processing, Autocyte preparation, Ficoll-Hypaque technique, cell block preparation and special stains (Gomori's methenamine silver and Diff-quick stains).